pedersen-fisheries-lab/ETN-gams-for-movement-workshop/README.md

-# One-day Introduction to GAMs workshop
+# ETN Introduction to GAMs workshop

-A short course on how to fit, plot, and evaluate GAMs
+A (very!) short course on how to fit, plot, and evaluate GAMs

-The course website URL  available at [pedersen-fisheries-lab.github.io/one-day-gam-workshop/](https://pedersen-fisheries-lab.github.io/one-day-gam-workshop/)
+The course website URL  available at [pedersen-fisheries-lab.github.io/ETN-gams-for-movement-workshop/](https://pedersen-fisheries-lab.github.io/ETN-gams-for-movement-workshop/)

 ## Setup